By Industry idea list

 Become a Parks and Recreation Program Provider

-People search: โ€œteach classes for parks and recreationโ€ (Emerging search)
+People search: โ€œteach classes for parks and recreationโ€Emerging search/mo on Google

 Run classes, camps, and leagues as a contracted independent provider for parks and recreation departments: they market the catalog and take a split, you deliver the program.